aCondeMor/twitterSparkMagazines/README.md

 # Setup

-For the project we will use: Flume, Hadoop, Kafka & Zookeeper, Spark (Streaming and Batch), Hive and Tableu.
+For the project we will use: Flume, Hadoop, Kafka & Zookeeper, Spark (Streaming and Batch) and Carto.

 # First Steps